-Super-drones and blimps: Amazon sci-fi dreams for drone delivery
+Super-drones and blimp warehouses: Amazon’s sci-fi dreams for drone delivery

-Patent applications by Amazon for drones that band together to form a bigger drone or flying warehouses held aloft by blimps show how busily the company is thinking about its aerial delivery initiative.
+Patent applications by Amazon for drones that band together to form a bigger drone or flying warehouses held aloft by blimps show how busily the company is thinking about its aerial-delivery initiative.

-Amazon.com scientists have dreamed up a scheme straight out of ”Voltron,’ a 1980s animated show for kids where several vehicles joined together to form an evil-fighting super-robot.
+Amazon.com scientists have dreamed up a scheme straight out of “Voltron,” a 1980s animated show for kids where several vehicles joined together to form an evil-fighting super-robot.
 In this case it’s a super-drone.

 In a patent filing dated Thursday, the e-commerce giant says it wants to build a “collective” unmanned aerial vehicle by having smaller drones stick together in various configurations.
 That would allow the super-drone to carry “virtually any size, weight, or quantity of items, travel longer distances, etc.,” the application reads.
 The drones can also fly together somewhere and then decouple to make individual deliveries.